cseanburns/semantic_web_development/src/2a-document-structure-and-metadata.md

 This allows me to link to other parts of my website without using the full URL or path.
-For example, if I have a website with two pages: **index.html** and **news.html**, then to link to **news.html** from the **index.html** page, I only have to link it like so:
+For example, if I have a website with two pages: **index.html** and **news.html**, then to link to **news.html** from the **index.html** page, I only have to name the file:

 ```
 Read my <a href="news.html">weekly newsletter</a>